iann0036/tf-cfn-provider/docs/providers/aws/IotTopicRule.md

 `Key` - (Required) The object key.

+`RoleArn` - (Required) The ARN of the IAM role that grants access.

 `MessageFormat` - (Required) The message format of the message to publish.
 Accepted values are "JSON" and "RAW".

+`RoleArn` - (Required) The ARN of the IAM role that grants access.

 `TargetArn` - (Required) The ARN of the SNS topic.

 `QueueUrl` - (Required) The URL of the Amazon SQS queue.

+`RoleArn` - (Required) The ARN of the IAM role that grants access.

 `UseBase64` - (Required) Specifies whether to use Base64 encoding.